Lilly Endowment Inc. Reduces Stake in Eli Lilly and Co.

-On August 24, 2023, Lilly Endowment Inc (Trades, Portfolio)., a private philanthropic foundation, executed a significant transaction involving the reduction of its shares in Eli Lilly and Co.
-This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the potential implications of the trade.
+On August 30, 2023, Lilly Endowment Inc (Trades, Portfolio)., a private philanthropic foundation, executed a significant transaction involving the reduction of its stake in Eli Lilly and Co.
+This article provides an in-depth analysis of the transaction, the profiles of both Lilly Endowment Inc (Trades, Portfolio). and Eli Lilly and Co., and the potential implications of this trade.

 Details of the Transaction

-The transaction, which took place on August 24, 2023, involved Lilly Endowment Inc (Trades, Portfolio). reducing its stake in Eli Lilly and Co. by 20,992 shares.
-This move had a -0.02% impact on the guru's portfolio.
-Following the transaction, Lilly Endowment Inc (Trades, Portfolio). now holds a total of 100,376,511 shares in Eli Lilly and Co., representing 117.55% of its portfolio and 10.57% of the traded company's total shares.
+The transaction involved Lilly Endowment Inc (Trades, Portfolio). reducing its shares in Eli Lilly and Co. by 6181, which resulted in a -0.01% change in the guru's portfolio.
+The shares were traded at a price of $555.32 each.
+Following the transaction, Lilly Endowment Inc (Trades, Portfolio). now holds a total of 100,240,351 shares in Eli Lilly and Co., representing 10.56% of the guru's holdings in the traded stock and 117.49% of the guru's portfolio.

 Profile of Lilly Endowment Inc (Trades, Portfolio).

 Lilly Endowment Inc (Trades, Portfolio). is a private philanthropic foundation based in Indianapolis.
-Founded in 1937 by the Lilly family, the firm operates independently from the Eli Lilly and Company pharmaceutical business, focusing on supporting causes of religion, education, and community development.
-The firm's assets are entirely made up of Eli Lilly and Company shares, and it currently has a market value of $47.38 billion.
-Lilly Endowment Inc (Trades, Portfolio). holds only one stock in its portfolio, Eli Lilly and Co.
+Founded in 1937 by the Lilly family, the firm operates independently from the Eli Lilly and Company pharmaceutical business, which forms the core of its financial foundation.
+Lilly Endowment Inc (Trades, Portfolio). supports causes of religion, education, and community development, with a majority focus on organizations operating out of Indiana.
+The firm's investment portfolio, which consists solely of Eli Lilly and Co.
+(LLY, Financial), is currently valued at $47.38 billion.

 Overview of Eli Lilly and Co.

-Eli Lilly and Co., a U.S.-based drug firm, focuses on neuroscience, cardiometabolic, cancer, and immunology.
+Eli Lilly and Co., a drug firm with a focus on neuroscience, cardiometabolic, cancer, and immunology, has been a key player in the pharmaceutical industry since its IPO on July 9, 1970.
 The company's key products include Verzenio for cancer; Mounjaro, Jardiance, Trulicity, Humalog, and Humulin for diabetes; and Taltz and Olumiant for immunology.
-With a market capitalization of $525.58 billion and a current stock price of $553.65, Eli Lilly and Co. is significantly overvalued according to the GF Value Rank.
+With a current market capitalization of $528.11 billion, the stock is trading at $556.315, which is significantly overvalued according to the GF Value Rank.
 The company's GF Score is 75/100, indicating a good outperformance potential.

 Performance Metrics of Eli Lilly and Co.

-Eli Lilly and Co. has a PE Percentage of 78.10.
-The company's Financial Strength is ranked 6/10, while its Profitability Rank is 9/10.
-The company's Growth Rank is 8/10, indicating a strong growth potential.
-The company's Momentum Rank is 3/10, suggesting a relatively low momentum.
+Eli Lilly and Co. has a PE Percentage of 78.48 and has seen a year-to-date price change ratio of 52.42.
+The company's Financial Strength is ranked 6/10, while its Profitability Rank and Growth Rank are 9/10 and 8/10 respectively.
+The company's Piotroski F-Score is 7, indicating a healthy situation, and its Altman Z score is 8.55, suggesting low bankruptcy risk.

 Other Gurus Holding Eli Lilly and Co.

-Other gurus who hold shares in Eli Lilly and Co. include Ken Fisher (Trades, Portfolio), Dodge & Cox, and Ron Baron (Trades, Portfolio).
-The Vanguard Health Care Fund (Trades, Portfolio) is the largest guru holder of the stock.
+Other notable gurus holding shares in Eli Lilly and Co. include Ken Fisher (Trades, Portfolio), Dodge & Cox, and Ron Baron (Trades, Portfolio).
+The Vanguard Health Care Fund (Trades, Portfolio) holds the most shares in the company.

 Conclusion